-RMIT's roots are in our commitment to create meaningful education for all, advancing opportunities for success through applied skills, enterprise and immersion in technology, science and art.
 RMIT's original motto - "a skilled hand, and a cultivated mind" - speaks to our purpose today as an applied institution.

-We have a legacy of responding to the challenges and opportunities facing our communities.
+We have a legacy of responding to the challenges and opportunities facing our communities as they adapt to global change.
 In the 21st century, we still pursue and celebrate positive impact as the measure of our success.